Late start classes start October 2nd. Register now! Late start classes start October 2nd. Register now!

 If you have any questions about online courses please peruse the information available at the below links to become acquainted with this style of learning.
 If you have further questions, you can reach out to your instructor or program director for more information.

-Blackboard is the learning management system software currently used for online courses.
+Blackboard is the learning management system software CCSNH is currently transitioning from for online courses.

 Distance Learning Support Center - Help and FAQs